 I am passionate about teaching and learning in adult and higher education, and am fortunate in that I am able to teach both in and about adult and higher education.
 Though I teach across this field, my research and teaching focus has increasingly focused on health professions education.
 The documents provided in this portfolio articulate my beliefs about teaching and learning, and provide evidence of how I put those beliefs into practice.

 I also include evidence of successful classroom teaching from recent course evaluations.
-My teaching philosophy proposes a balance between my dual roles – providing content expertise and facilitating an inquiry-oriented environment where students are knowledge producers.
-Evaluations provide an indication of my success at being flexible and accessible, as well as providing content expertise that helps direct student inquiry.
-I am particularly proud of the comments I received following the EDPS 561 course – as my most recent teaching experience, these comments offers evidence of my growth as an educator.
+These evaluations provide an indication of my success at being flexible and accessible, as well as providing content expertise that helps direct student inquiry.
+I am particularly proud of the comments I received following the EDPS 561 course, which involved the challenging but rewarding experience of delivering authentic learning experiences that benefit the community through community service learning.

-I have also provided a course outline and syllabus from my most recent course taught, EDPS 561.
-I am particularly proud of this course design, as it balances content provision (including guest lectures), authentic learning and assessment through the instructional design project (which runs throughout the course), and reflective practice, as students complete regular reflective assignments that form as set of “field notes” in instructional design.
+I have also provided a course outline and syllabus from EDPS 561, my most recently taught full-length graduate course.
+I am particularly proud of this course design, as it balances content provision (including guest lectures), authentic learning and assessment through a community service learning instructional design project (which ran throughout the course), and reflective practice, as students complete regular reflective assignments that form a set of “field notes” in instructional design.
 I think this course also highlights a willingness to take risks in the classroom and ask students engage in the messiness of real-world knowledge application.
 As I mentioned above, I believe the comments I received at the end of this course accurately reflect its success and my development as an educator.